luke-welton/senior-design-project/readme.md

 4. Someone curious about the work of one of the members of the group
 5. Someone looking to improve the app after we've finished our work

-Regardless oh who you are, welcome!
+Regardless of who you are, welcome!
 Here, I'll give some assistance on how you can get everything up and running.

 #Requirements
 1. [Node.js](https://nodejs.org) - We've written this app with cross-compatibility between Android and iOS in mind, so we are using the React Native framework, which requires Node.js